giucu/DataScienceProject/groupP_summary.md

         * A dry, rough, and sandpaper-like patch of skin.
         * Typically small in size and not far off from the original colour of skin.
         * Usually a precursor to more serious disease like skin cancer, caused by prolonged sun exposure.
+        * Despite the low risk, up to 10% ACK can develop into SCC within 2 years if the patches remain for long times
         * [Source](https://www.nhs.uk/conditions/actinic-keratoses/)
     * Nevus (NEV)
         * Very common skin disease in the form of a brown colored collection of cells, otherwise resembling moles.